PhoenixIllusion/gltf-jolt-export/README.md

 ## Jolt Physics Export

-The export script uses heavy usage and modification of the gltFast projects code (https://github.com/Unity-Technologies/com.unity.cloud.gltfast)
+The export script uses an extension of the [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF) projects by [Khronos](https://www.khronos.org/), (https://github.com/KhronosGroup/UnityGLTF)

-To use this script, go to File > Scene > Export Jolt GLTB (currently only supports the binary GLTF 2.0 format)
+To use this script, go to Assets > UnityGLTF > Export Scene

-This script will run the original gltFast GLB export, and then post-process the GLTF 2.0 binary to add GLTF extra attributes to the scene.
+This script run the Khronos export process, but add in additional hooks to identify:

-Note: This is currently done by traversing the Unity Scene in the exact same order and logic used in gltFast export to map the GLTF nodes to the Unity scene.
-**This means that updates to gltFast may break this 1-to-1 mapping.**
+  1. Unity Colliders
+    a.
+Optionally - Rigid Body properties
+  2. Jolt RigidBody Data
+  3. Jolt Constraint Data
+  4. Terrain Data

 GLTF extra data will be updated with a 'jolt' property, and a corresponding 'collision' property and 'constraint' array.
-Minor validation may be run to ensure that constraints only exist and point to other Jolt Rigid Bodies, but this is not guaranteed and little-to-no error handling is done right now.

 Most bodies will be produced only using a text-based 'shape' and the world-space data (scale, rotation, position) along with extent data.
 It appears that multiplying extents by scale approximates the actual shape in the Unity editor.
 **Note: Skinned Meshes and piece-wise meshes may not have proper extents**

-The GLTF file automatically (via the gltFast library) will automatically include the Meshes of a node, which should correspond to the same GLTF node that receives the Jolt collision/constraint extra.
+The GLTF file automatically will automatically include the Meshes of a node, which should correspond to the same GLTF node that receives the Jolt collision/constraint extra.
 This should provide the needed data for deriving any vertex-heavy collision shape (Mesh and ConvexHull)

-As a special case, Heightfields in Unity do not use Mesh, so special code was added to compile the Heightfield into a GLTF data format.
+As a special case, Heightfields in Unity do not use Meshes, so special code was added to compile the Heightfield into a GLTF data format.
 (TODO: extra code to ensure that Terrain Layer data is shared between all terrain since it is re-used in unity between all terrain)

 Heightfields (Terrain in Unity) are stored using a depth-map (referenced in the GLTF data object as an image Index using GLTF standard format of image-storage) in RGB PNG format, encoding the floating-point value between [0x000000 and 0xFFFFFF], scaled  between min-height and max-height.
 The actual min/max heights will be stored in the JSON to use in reconstruction.
 * The terrain texture is stored using one or more Splat-Maps from the TerrainData.